You know me. I’m a proponent of DIY studying without a bar prep course.

 I know things can seem expensive and costs can rack up.

-But how are you going to spend $100k on law school, $3,000 on a bar prep course, and $2,000 already set aside for your post-bar trip… and then all bets are off when it comes to a few bucks for tools that will actually support you in passing the bar exam and leaving it all behind you?
+But how are you going to spend $100k on law school, $3,000 on a bar prep course, and $2,000 already set aside for your post-bar trip… and then all bets are off when it comes to a few bucks for tools that will actually support you in leaving the bar exam behind you and doing what you went to law school to do—becoming an attorney?

 There’s a reason bar takers pass the bar without any courses.